Union Presbyterian Seminary webinar explores ‘to vax or not to vax’

 We’re also now “more mature in our thinking about systemic racism,” in policing, in the criminal justice system and in health care, Parker said.
 “Where you live matters,” he said, and sinful acts such as the Tuskegee experiment must be acknowledged before “we move forward to engage Black and brown communities to trust the health care system.”

 Parker said it’s important where people receive their information and whom they trust.
-Myths are still in circulation, including the presence of aborted fetal tissue in the vaccines and claims that mRNA vaccines change one’s DNA or contain tracking devices.
+Myths are still in circulation, including claims that mRNA vaccines change one’s DNA or contain tracking devices.
 Those myths “need to be debunked,” Parker said.
 Fortunately, Parker said, “there are many pastors who don’t believe science and faith are mutually exclusive.”

 “Many pastors in the Black and brown community are standing up to say, ‘Utilize the faith and know what God has given us,’” Parker said.

 One cannot ignore the politics that undergirds the debate, Williams said.
 While congregants may be hearing sermons about taking individual responsibility and providing for oneself, “public health is a community-based effort.”